iterative/dvc.org/public/static/docs/command-reference/get.md

 usage: dvc get [-h] [-q | -v] [-o [OUT]] [--rev [REV]] url path

 positional arguments:
-  url                   Location of DVC project or Git repository to download
-                        from
-  path                  Path to a file or directory within the project or
+  url         Location of DVC project or Git repository to download from path        Path to a file or directory within the project or repository
-                        repository
 ```

 ## Description

-Provides an easy way to download files or directories tracked in a, both by Git
+Provides an easy way to download files or directories tracked in any <abbr>DVC
+project</abbr> (e.g. datasets, ML models), or Git repository (e.g. source code,
-(e.g. source code) or DVC (e.g. datasets, ML models).
-The file or directory in
+small images or data files).
+The file or directory in path is copied to the
-path is copied to the current working directory.
-(For remote URLs, it works like
+current working directory.
+(For remote URLs, it works like downloading with
-downloading with wget, but supporting DVC <abbr>data artifacts</abbr>.)
+wget, but supporting DVC <abbr>data artifacts</abbr>.)

 Note that this command doesn't require an existing DVC project to run in.
 It's a
 single-purpose command that can be used out of the box after installing DVC.